jorgevds/portfolio/README.md

 ![Cut out all the fat](https://user-images.githubusercontent.com/54646908/110256849-679e0600-7f9b-11eb-8493-51aaa8163263.png)
 ###### Cut out all the fat :scissors:

 After some debugging I figured out this was because of an incorrect path specification.
 It was a little harder to debug mostly because I was scared of breaking production again.
 After breaking production one more time, I was finally able to find the right path.
 First, I needed to change .js into .tsx.
-Second, I simply forgot to put a forward slash between the "." and the "src".
+Second, I simply forgot to put a forward slash between "." and "components".
 Oops.
 You live, you learn.

 ### Fun with animations